warden-protocol/wardenprotocol/docs/docs/learn/request-flow.md

 ### 3. Fulfilling the request

-1. The Keychain queries its Node for pending requests and picks up the `SignatureRequest` object, identified by its unique ID.
+1. The Keychain queries its Node for pending requests and picks up the `SignRequest` object, identified by its unique ID.

 2. The Keychain's MPC network generates a signature using the specified private key.

-3. A [Keychain Writer](/learn/glossary#keychain-writer) sends a `MsgFulfilSignatureRequest` transaction with the signature to the Node.
+3. A [Keychain Writer](/learn/glossary#keychain-writer) sends a `MsgFulfilSignRequest` transaction with the signature to the Node.

 **Note:** Currently all Keychains available in Warden are MPC-based: each Keychain operator runs a network of MPC nodes.
 Potentially, a Keychain can be operated without an MPC network – Warden isn't in charge of it.